 A pediatric endocrinologist cares for your child in a setting that is appropriate for children and teens.

-- Growth problems, such as short or excessive tall stature
+- Growth problems, such as short stature or excessively tall

 - Early or delayed puberty

-- Enlarged thyroid gland (goiter) and under or overactive thyroid gland
+- Enlarged thyroid gland (goiter) and underactive or overactive thyroid gland

 - Problems with Vitamin D (rickets, hypocalcemia)